-Baseboard management controller
+· Baseboard management controller

-The baseboard management controller provides environmental monitoring for the server.
+The baseboard management controller (BMC) is a service processor that provides environmental monitoring for the server.
 If environmental conditions exceed thresholds or if system components fail, the baseboard management controller lights LEDs to help you diagnose the problem.
 Critical errors are also included in the error log.